cbinding/LD4HE/pages/docs/ld4he-fields.md

 ***
 ## Field 19 - national body
-National body responsible for the area encompassing the [location of a site](ld4he-site-location.md).
+A [record](ld4he-record.md) refers to the national body as an [organization](ld4he-organization.md) responsible for the area encompassing the [location of a site](ld4he-site-location.md).
 Example values for the field are *"Historic Environment Scotland"*, *"Royal Commission on the Ancient and Historical Monuments of Wales"* etc.
 ```
 $.[*].oasisReviewersHasOasisList[*].[?(@.level=='4')].name
 ```